Performance sketches for MAHA Pavilion, 2020, courtesy of the artist

 The project occupies contested spaces in an effort to understand how we desire and yearn for places that have been fabricated from legacies of violence.
 By inviting comparisons between location and the artists themselves, this work asks us to reconsider the place and production of contested knowledge, as perceptions that permeate both place and person, the material and immaterial."

-- Rachel Yezbick
+- Ryat Yezbick

 "I am interested in using performance to non-normatively occupy normative social situations.
 I’ve never traced Wilde’s uselessness of art to the queer habit of the non-normative but, here in our conversation, I wonder if they might have a relationship.” – Sharon Hayes